91ɫƵ

 • President’s Diversity and Inclusion Award | 91ɫƵ’s President's Diversity and Inclusion Award recognizes the accomplishments of faculty, staff, students, residents, trainees, and community members in contributing to diversity and inclusion through exemplary leadership.

-• Institute of Health and Equity | The Institute for Health & Equity is focused on researching the root causes of health disparities in our communities, and advancing the best ideas to foster health equity throughout the world.
+• Institute for Health & Humanity | The Institute for Health & Humanity is focused on researching the root causes of health disparities in our communities, and advancing the best ideas to foster health equity throughout the world.
 We target populations with abnormally high rates of disease and injury – urban and rural alike – and then we find out why.
 Partnering with community health collaborators who live and work closest to the most vulnerable populations, we are making an impact on reducing those disparities, one community at a time.

 • GMF-91ɫƵ Partnership | Through their overall partnership, 91ɫƵ and GMF will bring complementary expertise on a range of strategies to invest in the health, equity and economic well-being of people across Milwaukee, beginning with the neighborhoods adjacent to the new development.
 Guided by community priorities and data, the GMF-91ɫƵ Partnership will be a catalyst for additional investment and community impact.
 Together, the partners will: